-Professor Menezes is the Science Principal Investigator of the five-year, multi-university, Center for the Utilization of Biological Engineering in Space (CUBES), a NASA Space Technology Research Institute in biomanufacturing for deep space exploration.
-He also leads the Systems Design and Integration Division in CUBES.
-He is an IEEE Senior Member.
+Prof. Menezes is the Science Principal Investigator of the Center for the Utilization of Biological Engineering in Space, a NASA Space Technology Research Institute in biomanufacturing for deep space exploration.
+He is a Senior Member of IEEE, and a Member of AIAA, ASME, and BMES.
+He is an Associate Editor for the annual IEEE Conference on Control Technology and Applications.
 He was a 2015 Emerging Leader in Biosecurity and a 2015 fellow of the Synthetic Biology Leadership Excellence Accelerator Program.

 Prof. Menezes completed postdoctoral studies at the University of California, Berkeley and the University of Michigan in quantitative biosciences and automotive system modeling, respectively.
 His aerospace engineering graduate degrees are from the University of Michigan.
 His mechanical engineering undergraduate degree is from the University of Waterloo.

 Modeling and Control of Biological Systems, Control of Linear and Nonlinear Systems, and Aircraft and Spacecraft Performance and Control.